stealjs/steal-tools/doc/build.md

         config='../../package.json!npm'></script>
 ```

-The [System.configPath] must be given if a [System.configMain config file] is in the bundle;
+The [config.configPath] must be given if a [config.configMain config file] is in the bundle;
-otherwise, [System.baseURL] should be set like:
+otherwise, [config.baseURL] should be set like:

 ```
 <script src='./dist/bundles/my-app.js'